opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/README.md

 In the event of a successful request, the response status code will be `201 Created`.

 {% hint style="info" %}
 Sending emails is an asynchronous process.
+After receiving your API call, Postman will attempt to send the email via our email service provider.
 As such, a successful API request simply means the request has been made successfully.
-It does not mean that your message has been sent or delivered successfully.
-To check this, you should call [this endpoint](../programmatic-email-api/get-email-by-id-api.md) to check the status of your message.
+To return a response to each API call promptly, there is not enough time to ensure that your message has been sent or delivered successfully.
+To check on the status of your email, you should call [this endpoint](../programmatic-email-api/get-email-by-id-api.md).
 {% endhint %}

 For unsuccessful requests, we will provide an appropriate status code and error message to indicate the reason for the failure.